Finding funding to start your business

 Together with an adviser with the quality mark Erkend Financieringsadviseur MKB (SME Financing , in Dutch), you can draw up your financing plan and submit the application.

-Choose a form of financing
+2. Choose the right type of financing

 - Do you have your own money that you can use?